f5devcentral/f5-velos-training/docs/velos_components_new.rst

 Each CX410 chassis ships with two SX410 system controllers already installed.
 They are not optional and are not ordered separately.
 The system controllers perform two main functions:

--	They provide the active backplane connectivity, and layer2 switching to all BX520 line cards (BX110 is currently unsupported)
+-	They provide the active backplane connectivity, and layer2 switching to all line cards (BX110 and BX520 cannot be mixed in the same chassis currently)
 - They operate in an active/active manner from a layer2 switching perspective

 -	They host the Kubernetes control plane functions